ComparisonScaling Software Development - ZeroBlockers vs DAD: Which scaling framework is better for you?

 The roles involved in creating the products.

-Toolkit of options versus specific roles for discovery, design and delivery
+- Toolkit of options versus specific roles for discovery, design and development

 The key activities that teams perform while building the product.